Commercial Lease Calculator

 If you're a landlord, keep reading to learn how to calculate the commercial rent, or take a look at the net effective rent calculator!

 Commercial rental properties include most non-residential spaces: offices, retail spaces, hotels, or restaurants.
 When the owner of such a space wants to rent it out to a business tenant, their agreement is called a commercial lease.

-Many landlords are reluctant to rent their properties to commercial tenants because it requires more knowledge - these tenants are usually more educated and bring their lawyers to discuss the details.
-This type of lease , however, has its advantages; commercial tenants are less likely to move away, and hence provide a steady cash flow for many years.
+Many landlords are reluctant to rent their properties to commercial tenants because it requires more knowledge – these tenants are usually more educated and bring their lawyers to discuss the details.
+However, this type of lease has its advantages; commercial tenants are less likely to move away, providing a steady cash flow for many years.

 How to calculate commercial rent?